 • DF is the damping factor (unitless)

-• Z is the impedance of the speaker (ohms)
+• Z is the speaker/load impedance (ohms)

 What is a Damping Factor?